|

 Psoriasis Creams and Other Topical Treatments

-I’ve been testing different topical psoriasis treatments on my hands, to see what helps – and what doesn't.
+I’ve been testing different topical treatments for the psoriasis on my hands, to see what helps – and what doesn’t.

 Calendula creams seems to calm the skin down, but it also made it tender and a bit sore.
 Comfrey salve and plantain salve made the skin more bumpy, red and oozing.
 I had to stop with both.
 I tried neem oil, but it stunk and didn’t seem to help.